14TH LDS FILM FESTIVAL 2015

 The LDS Film Festival strives to annually present a diverse spectrum of films that represent the status quo of current LDS filmmaking.
 At the same time, the LDS Film Festival seeks to discuss what LDS filmmaking should be or could be.
 The festival's LDS Film Forum presents papers by LDS scholars and academics that deal with different theoretical aspects of Mormon filmmaking.
 Discourses, discussions and exposure to different ideas and thoughts are all encouraged.

 The LDS Film Festival has grown tremendously over the last few years.
 What began as a short film festival, is now a major event that showcases an impressive array of feature films, special screenings and short films.
-Over the last five years, attendance has been constantly increasing, now averaging 5000-7000 visitors.
+Over the last ten years, attendance has been constantly increasing, now averaging 5000-7000 visitors.
 Since its inception, the LDS Film Festival has premiered dozens of theatrical releases and screened hundreds of films.
 Regional, national, and international media have all reported from and about the festival, including The Associated Press, The Washington Post, and Premiere Magazine.

 The LDS Film Festival also offers a unique atmosphere with dozens of filmmakers attending the festival and mingling with each other and the audience.
 Experienced filmmakers share their knowledge with younger filmmakers in informative presentations, and almost every screening at the festival is followed by a Q&A session with the filmmakers.
 Additionally, the festival draws industry professionals, distributors, and broadcast media looking for content.